RubyGemTSL/blinkr/README.md

     $ gem install blinkr

-If you wish to use [phantomjs](http://phantomjs.org/download.html) or [chrome](http://chromedriver.chromium.org/downloads) to render pages, install phantomjs and chromedriver for your platform and add it to your path.
+You will need [chrome](http://chromedriver.chromium.org/downloads) to render pages, therfore you must add chromedriver for your platform to your path.

 ## Quickstart